 Types of archives of organisations can include reports, minutes of meetings, correspondence, policy files, publicity material, journals, legal documents, plans and posters.

-Read donating to community archives for more information.
+Read donating community archives to the NT Archives Service for more information.

 Oral history archives